wagtail/wagtail/docs/getting_started/integrating_into_django.md

 from django.urls import path, include

 from wagtail.admin import urls as wagtailadmin_urls
-from wagtail.core import urls as wagtail_urls
-from wagtail.documents import urls as wagtaildocs_urls
+from wagtail import urls as wagtail_urls from wagtail.documents import urls as wagtaildocs_urls

 urlpatterns = [